Thiago Amaral: Oman

 On 17 January 2016, he signed a one-year contract with Oman Professional League side, Salalah SC on a six-month contract.
-He made his Oman Professional League debut on 22 January 2016 in a 1-1 draw against 2014–15 Sultan Qaboos Cup runners-up, Sur SC.
+He made his Oman Professional League debut on 22 January 2016 in a 1–1 draw against 2014–15 Sultan Qaboos Cup runners-up, Sur SC.

 Indonesia

 In September 2016, he left for Indonesia and signed a one-year contract for Indonesia Soccer Championship A side, PS Barito Putera.

 Lebanon

 He moved to Lebanon in September 2017 where on 7 September he signed a one-year contract with Lebanese Premier League side Tripoli SC.
-He made his Lebanese Premier League debut and scored his first goal in the competition on 17 September 2017 in a 5-1 loss against Al-Ansar SC.
+He made his Lebanese Premier League debut and scored his first goal in the competition on 17 September 2017 in a 5–1 loss against Al-Ansar SC.

-Iraq
+Kurdistan

 In January 2018, he received a good proposal to play in the Kurdistan Premier League representing Zeravani SC.
 He made an impact, helping the team raise the champion's cup and being the league's top scorer, scoring 10 goals in 10 official games.

 Soon after finishing the league season, he joined Erbil SC and made history, raising the team to the elite of Iraqi football, also winning the golden ball of the Kurdistan Premier League.